How to knit squares for a blanket

 8. Label your pattern.
 Make sure to include important information such as stitch count, row count, and any additional instructions.

-See also How to pay for the tyne tunnel
+See also How to die painless

 Once you have created your knitting pattern, you can easily follow it to knit multiple squares for your blanket.
 Don’t forget to save a copy of your pattern for future reference!